DelphiPackageManager/DPM/docs/package-signing.md

 ### Publish-time verification

 The steps below describe the **official gallery's** publish policy.
-The DPM server is open source, so other instances exist (see *Multiple Repositories and Re-Ingest*); each instance configures its own publish policy and need not apply every step — a private instance, for example, typically has no record of an upstream package's original author.
+The DPM server is open source, so other instances might exist (see *Multiple Repositories and Re-Ingest*); each instance configures its own publish policy and need not apply every step — a private instance, for example, typically has no record of an upstream package's original author.